vg-cloud/210930unauthAmplify/Readme.md

         cd teacher-app
         npm start

-- Replace App.js with the code in the file 'Teacher_First_App.js'
+- Replace the content of App.js with the code in the file 'Teacher_First_App.js'
 - Check the app: fill in the form and start adding the data.
 The app should be functional, but it won't save the data

 ### Step 2: Add configuration of AWS services to the app